phanbien9x/todolist_react_netcore/README.md

         }
       }

     dotnet watch --no-hot-reload (to run and watch the changes of code) can change listening port in ./Properties/launchSetting.json
     and one more thing is delete default models and controllers

    - Create Models (User and Todo) inside folder ./Models
+   - Create Context for models inside folder ./Contexts